KF-Art/lxqt-tuning/README.md

 ## Apply UI font

-Go to Preferences -> LXQt Settings -> Appearance -> Font, and select our new installed font at "Font name".
+Go to Preferences -> LXQt Settings -> Appearance -> Font, and select out new installed font at "Font name".
 Also, adjust the size accordingly to your screen.
-Do the same process for PCManFM-Qt desktop, doing right click -> Desktop Preferences -> Select font.
+Do the same process for PCManFM-Qt desktop, doing right click -> Desktop Preferences -> Select font (I recommend to change the wallpaper also).

+Alternatively, you can do this at <code>~/.config/lxqt/lxqt.conf</code> and </code>~/.config/pcmanfm-qt/lxqt</code>, respectively (requires restart LXQt):

+    # ~/.config/lxqt/lxqt.conf
+    [Qt]
+    font="Roboto,11,-1,5,50,0,0,0,0,0"

+    # ~/.config/pcmanfm-qt/lxqt
+    [Desktop]
+    Font="Roboto,10,-1,5,50,0,0,0,0,0,Regular"

+# Window Manager
+The window manager is one of the most important things in our desktop environment, so we must customize it too.
+The main focus will be the default WM, Openbox; but also I'll include instructions to integrate it with Fluxbox, and maybe in the future, i3wm.

+## Openbox

+### Install a theme

+The chosen theme is Licorice, from Sweet Tastes Themes.
+We'll make some changes to adapt and integrate with Graphite color scheme, and enable window title (if wanted).
+First we need to clone the theme repository, and copy it to our home directory.

+    git -C /tmp clone https://www.opencode.net/ju1464/Sweet_Tastes_Themes.git
+    cp -r /tmp/Sweet_Tastes_Themes/Licorice ~/.local/share/themes

+Next, we will change the color scheme in order to keep the desktop consistency with our installed theme:

+    obtheme=$HOME/.local/share/themes/Licorice/openbox-3/themerc
+    sed -i 's/#282828/#0f0f0f/g' $obtheme
+    sed -i 's/#464141/#0f0f0f/g' $obtheme
+    sed -i 's/window.inactive.label.text.color: #0f0f0f/window.inactive.label.text.color: #ffffff/g' $obtheme
+    sed -i 's/window.active.label.text.color: #0f0f0f/window.active.label.text.color: #ffffff/g' $obtheme

+### Apply theme and change fonts

+Go to Preferences -> Openbox Settings, and select the Licorice theme, also go to Fonts section and change them all to Roboto, or your preferred font.
+This also can be done at <code>~/.config/openbox/rc.xml</code>.

+## Fluxbox

+It would appear strange use Fluxbox instead of Openbox on LXQt, but is has a lot of potential for our LXQt desktop.
+Mainly on the point of configuring manual tiling (which I didn't get to work at Openbox).
+First, of course, install Fluxbox:

+Void Linux:

+    # xbps-install -S fluxbox

+Arch Linux, Manjaro and derivatives:

+    # pacman -S fluxbox

+OpenSUSE:

+    # zypper refresh && zypper in fluxbox

+Debian, Ubuntu and derivatives:

+    # apt update && apt install fluxbox

+FreeBSD:

+    # pkg install fluxbox

+Once installed, copy the example configuration to your home directory.
+Commonly, into GNU/Linux distributions is located at <code>/usr/share/fluxbox</code> and into FreeBSD <code>/usr/local/share/fluxbox</code>:

+    # GNU/Linux
+    cp -r /usr/share/fluxbox $HOME/

+    # FreeBSD
+    cp -r /usr/local/share/fluxbox

+Before we change the window manager at our environment, we must hide the Fluxbox's panel (called toolbar), to avoid conflicts with LXQt's panel:

+    echo "session.screen0.toolbar.visible:	false" | tee -a "$HOME/.fluxbox/init"